 Bearding – Hair-like inclusions that form at the girdle area due to improper bruting processes.
 A heavily bearded girdle with a grey fuzzy appearance should be avoided.

 Graining – Caused by irregular crystal growth.
 Internal graining can appear like whitish, colored or reflective lines.
 Depending on the severity, they can also look like creases or give the diamond a hazy appearance.

 Image credits: Vincent Cracco, © GIA

 Cavity – This usually takes the form of a large or deep opening in the diamond’s surface.
-Cavities are usually created during the polishing process when an internal inclusion like a crystal falls out of its pocket.
+Cavities can be created during the polishing process when an internal inclusion like a crystal falls out of its pocket and leaves behind a void.
 Read this article for more insights.

 Crystals – Included minerals that exist within the body of the diamond.
-Depending on the type of minerals they are, they can be colorless (another diamond embedded with), black (carbon), reddish (garnets), greenish (peridots) and etc… Since colored crystal inclusions are much more obvious to the naked eye, they are generally undesirable.
+Depending on the type of minerals they are, crystals can be colorless (possibly an embedded diamond!), black (carbon), reddish (garnets), greenish (peridots) and etc…

 Crystals can exist in different kinds of shapes and colors.

 Colored crystal inclusions are much more obvious to the naked eye and they are generally undesirable.
 Vice versa, a colorless or transparent crystal inclusion would have less impact on the diamond’s appearance.

 Cloud – A cloud inclusion is a very broad term used to classify a cluster of pinpoints/crystals found very close to each other.
 Depending on the nature of the cloud inclusion, it can sometimes pose an issue to the diamond’s transparency.